GST/HST Credit and Climate Action Incentive Payment

 If you have a spouse or common-law partner

 You can get the credit for your spouse or common-law partner.
-Generally, your spouse or common-law partner has to be a resident of Canada in the month before and at the beginning of the month in which we make a payment (see When we pay your GST/HST credit).
+Generally, your spouse or common-law partner has to be a resident of Canada at the end of the month before and at the beginning of the month in which the CRA makes a payment (read When your GST/HST credit is paid).

-If you had a spouse or common-law partner on December 31, 2021, fill out "Information about your spouse or common-law partner" on page 1 of your tax return.
+If you had a spouse or common-law partner on December 31, 2023, fill out "Information about your spouse or common-law partner" on page 1 of your tax return.

 Enter their SIN and net income, even if it is zero.
 Incomplete or incorrect information may delay the processing of your application.

 Only one of you can get the credit for both of you.
-The credit will be paid to the spouse or common-law partner whose tax return is assessed first.
+The credit will be paid to the spouse or common-law partner whose tax return is filed first.
 No matter which one of you receives the credit, the amount will be the same.

 - social insurance number